joshp23/YOURLS-Compliance/README.md

 2. Project Honeypot (or some otehr "gate keeper") implimented in order to prevent acces from known abusers.
 This needs to be it's own entity.

 ### TODO:
-1. MAke flagged URLS colour-coded in main admin interface.
+1. Make flagged URLS colour-coded in main admin interface.
 2. Add option to flag url in traditional Admin Interface Actions section
 3. Check for validity of url on flag submission (in abuse.php & admin page) & send error on false submission
 4. Fix the NOTE 2 bug.